Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 It Will be covered in other section.

-🌕 You are a rising star, now you knew function .
-Now, you are super charged with the power of functions.
-You have just completed day 7 challenges and you are 7 steps a head in to your way to greatness.
+🌕 You are a rising star, now you know what a function is.
+Now you are super charged with the power of functions.
+You have just completed day 7's challenges and you are 7 steps ahead in to your way to greatness.
 Now do some exercises for your brain and for your muscle.